TIBCOSoftware/TIBCO-Messaging/README.md

 technology is listed second.
 For example if you are looking for the eftl javascript sdk, you would find that listed as eftl-javascript-sdk.

-* NOTE the all eftl-*-sdk repositories provide both eFTL and TIBCO Cloud Messaging (TCM) development kits for connecting applications to eFTL or TIBCO Cloud Messaging
+* NOTE that all eftl-*-sdk repositories provide both eFTL and TIBCO Cloud Messaging (TCM) development kits for connecting applications to eFTL or TIBCO Cloud Messaging

 In addition you can find the TIBCO Messaging component samples under the samples repository.